folbricht/routedns/README.md

 Features:

-- Support for DNS-over-TLS (DoT), client and server
+- Support for DNS-over-TLS (DoT, [RFC7858](https://tools.ietf.org/html/rfc7858)), client and server
-- Support for DNS-over-HTTPS (DoH), client and server with HTTP2
+- Support for DNS-over-HTTPS (DoH, [RFC8484](https://tools.ietf.org/html/rfc8484)), client and server with HTTP2
 - Custom CAs and mutual-TLS
 - Support for plain DNS, UDP and TCP for incoming and outgoing requests
 - Connection reuse and pipelining queries for efficiency